ericbenz/BusStop/README.md

-# Project Description
-Final project for COSI 134 Automated Speech Recognition.

-# Project Description
+# BusStop
-Android app to expand functionality of 'NextBus' with additional routing information and choices based on Google Routing API.
-Includes Google ASR to allow voice control in additional to the standard touch controls.
+Final project for [COSI 136a Automated Speech Recognition](http://www.cs.brandeis.edu/~cs136a/) (Prof. Marie Meteer).
+Essentially looking to develop an app that will allow us to roughly build on the functionalities already within 'NextBus', but enhance it with an ASR system.
+All this will be tailored specifically to MBTA bus routes using the [MBTA Developer Portal](http://realtime.mbta.com/portal).

+### Group Members
-Group members (Brandeis Computational Linguistics MA '16s):
+All students below are Brandeis Computational Linguistics MA 2016s
 - Eric Benzschawel
 - Adam Berger
 - Swini Garimella

-# TODO

-* App Interfaces
-* ASR recognition
-* Routing information
-* Design basics

-**Current primary goal**: TBD
-  - Eric current goal:
-  - Adam current goal:
-  - Swini current goal: